stackbit-projects/unique-planet-377f7/content/pages/experience.md

       ![](/images/fidelity-investments.jpeg)

-      *   I worked as a Full Stack Web Developer Intern

-      *   Created an API for Distributed Caching System.

-      *   Upgraded the existing ExtremeScale cache API to AWS Elasticache cloud API.

-      *   Integrated the existing functionality  to frontend utility.
+      I worked as a Full Stack Web Developer Intern , created an API for Distributed Caching System , upgraded the existing ExtremeScale cache API to AWS Elasticache cloud API and integrated the existing functionality  to frontend utility.
     actions: []
     type: section_hero
 seo: